 Food Waste Weekend provides free resources to learn, and then speak about the staggering amount of food that goes to waste.
 Help your congregation learn what their faith says about food waste with the resources on this page, which include faith specific calls to action, videos, and a Hindu sermon.

-Please Please Please sign up to receive the latest information about Food Waste Weekend (no spam – we promise!).
+Please sign up Before Proceeding (no spam – we promise!).

 - Learn more about food waste.
 Includes background info, links to helpful sites and videos.

 - Download your sermon – yours to revise as needed.